Cripple Creek Colorado

 Old Allen House, AR (When the daughter committed suicide over another failed romance, the spirits of her son and parents decided to stay with her).

-Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (Maggie’s male spirit companion could’ve been Maggie’s co-worker, boyfriend, brother or friend).
+Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (Maggie’s male spirit companion could’ve been her co-worker, boyfriend, brother or friend).

-Groups of People who die from the same cause around the same time, sometimes stay together in the afterlife in the same place in in this world.
+Groups of people who die from the same cause around the same time, sometimes stay together in the afterlife in the same place in this world.

-Collingwood Art Center – the Gerber House (Three spirit children who once lived here died around the same time from Cholera).
+Collingwood Art Center – the Gerber House, OH (Three spirit children who once lived here died around the same time from Cholera).

-Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (Perhaps Maggie and her male companion died together suddenly in an accident, or he died around the same time that Maggie did, which would explain why Maggie and her male companion can see each other in the same plain of existence).
+Colorado Grande Casino, Hotel and Maggie’s Restaurant, CO (Perhaps Maggie and her male companion died together suddenly in an accident, or he died around the same time that Maggie did, which would explain why he and Maggie can see each other in the same plane of existence).

 Manifestations